 Rudi Bohn and His Band

 Phase 4 In Stereo

 London SLE 14 400 Ex

-All the London Phase 4 albums I have in the collection come in nice heavy gatefold jackets that feature glossy covers.
-This jacket is a gatefold, but printed on thin stock.
-The record label is not London, but a Telefunken.
-The catalog number is also unusual.
-The whole project seems like some oddball import.
+All the London Phase 4 albums I have in the collection come in nice heavy book-fold jackets that feature glossy covers.
+This jacket is a gatefold, but printed on thin stock in the European style of the period.
+The disk features a Telefunken label as shown above.

 The Mystic Moods Orchestra

 Philips PHS 600-301